DrDrun/discordcli/READMEOLD.md

 | messagedefault| (true or false) Display messages automatically|
 | messages   | Amount of Messages kept in memory |

+NOTE: The Configuration settings are likely to change.
+Breaking updates are stated in the release section.
+To solve problems, delete `~/.config/discord-cli/config.json` and restart discord-cli.

 ### (Master) Chat Commands
 When inside a text channel, the following commands are available: